-Throughout this presentation, we make a number of "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-As the words imply, these are statements about future plans, objectives, beliefs, and expectations that might or might not happen in the future, as contrasted with historical information.
-Forward-looking statements are based on assumptions that we believe are reasonable, but by their very nature are subject to a wide range of risks.
+Throughout this presentation, we make a number of forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+As the words imply, forward-looking statements are statements about the future, as contrasted with historical information.
+Our forward-looking statements are based on assumptions and current expectations of future events that we believe are reasonable, but by their very nature they are subject to a wide range of risks.
+If our assumptions prove inaccurate or unknown risks and uncertainties materialize, actual results could vary materially from the Company's expectations and projections.